 By visiting our website, you agree to your personal information being used and disclosed in the manner set out in this Policy.

-If you make a donation through our text message service (which is administered on our behalf by a third party service provider), your donation will also be managed in accordance with this Policy.
+If you make a donation through our text message service (which is administered on our behalf by a third-party service provider), your donation will also be managed in accordance with this Policy.
 If you wish to claim UK Gift Aid on the donation, or leave a message of support, we will collect information about you as explained in this Policy.

-If you apply for a job with the Charity, you will provide us with personal information on your application form and/or in your covering letter and CV.
+If you apply for a job or volunteer role with the Charity, you will provide us with personal information on your application form and/or in your covering letter and CV.
 We will generate further personal information in the course of creating interview notes and running recruitment assessments.
-We may also request references about your employment history and performance from the referees you provide.
-We will provide a link to, or send, a detailed Job Application Privacy Notice providing further detail.
+We may request references about your employment or volunteer history from the referees you provide.
+For some roles we may also require a basic criminal records check, through the Disclosure and Barring Service (DBS).

-We may contact you from time to time to ask you if you would be interested in sharing personal experiences you may have had in relation to cancer, or to provide comments on the work that we do.
-We would explain in further communications with you how that information would be used, and we treat all such information that our supporters share with sensitivity and care.
+We may contact you from time to time to ask you if you would be interested in sharing personal experiences you may have had in relation to cancer, or to provide comments on the work that we do We would explain in further communications with you how that information would be used, and we treat all such information that our supporters share with sensitivity and care.